Kate’s there, for the community

 An elected precinct committee officer and community organizer since 2005, Kate has served in a number of capacities individually and in organizational leadership, promoted citizenship, registered voters and distributed helpful information to voters in our community about elections, ballot issues and significant activities (such as the 2010 and now upcoming 2020Census, county charter updates, re-districting, etc.).
-Combined with her previous experience volunteering on committees for a chamber of commers, community sports and recreation organizations, college alumni organizations, non-profit community contribution programs, community media boards, and regional government relations groups on transportation, Kate know how to listen to citizens, understands government processes and laws, knows the issues and is highly qualified to represent the people of Tukwila.
+Combined with her previous experience volunteering on committees for a chamber of commers, community sports and recreation organizations, college alumni organizations, non-profit community contribution programs, community media boards, and regional government relations groups on transportation, Kate knows how to listen to citizens, understands government processes and laws, knows the issues and is highly qualified to represent the people of Tukwila.

 - Global Organizations

 Kate has had the great fortune to live and work in the world community.
 As an emissary for the non-profit organization ORBIS International, Kate worked to improve eye care in developing countries.
-ORBIS fights preventable blindness worldwide, using a MD-11 aircraft, customized as an ophthalmological surgical unit (know as the “Flying Eye Hospital”).
+ORBIS fights preventable blindness worldwide, using a MD-11 aircraft, customized as an ophthalmological surgical unit (known as the “Flying Eye Hospital”).
 Kate left an 11-year position at the Boeing Company to join this organization for over a year.
 She flew to China, Bangladesh, India, Sudan, Jordan, Syria and Mongolia to support the improvement of eye care in these countries.
 Later, she had the opportunity to work in international business and trade space, communicating with audiences from 165 countries.
 She learned about cultures all over the world and sees the reflection of those cultures in the faces of those who liver here in Tukwila!
 Nothing would please her more than to continue to bring that rich experience and global perspective to serving on the Tukwila City Council.